microsoft/vscode-cosmosdb/README.md

 ## Mongo explorer view

 - Open Mongo Explorer view `View: Show Mongo`
-- Add a server `Mongo: Add Server`.
+- Add a server by clicking the `+` button in the title.
 Connection string for local Mongo DB: `mongodb://locahost:27017`. **Note**: Start Mongo DB locally for connecting.
-- Refresh the View
 - Expand the connected server to see the DBs

 ## Mongo shell playground